pivotal/docs-tas-adapter/install.md

    ```

    > **Note** The custom SCC ensures that containers run with a predictable UID
-   > of 1000, which is a requirement for workloads created using Application
+   > of 1000, which is a requirement for workloads created by using Application
    > Service Adapter.
 OpenShift assigns the `restricted` or `restricted-v2` SCCs
    > to workloads deployed by using the project's default Kubernetes service
    > account.
 This means that an arbitrary UID is chosen for the container runtime.